stevenrskelton/stevenrskelton.github.io/_posts/2022-10-19-tradeaudit-mobile-app-infrastructure.md

   - AWS
   - Github
 ---
 The release of the [TradeAudit](https://tradeaudit.app) mobile app is almost here.
 It is currently in MVP stage, but its infrastructure is a pretty typical cloud based deployment.
-This article discusses some of the design choices made, evaluating how effective they were.
+This article discusses design choices made, evaluating how effective they were.<!--more-->

 ### Mobile App Requirements